awbla/awbla-student-workflow/content/1-scanning.md

 Each time you switch to a different folder, or a different box, make sure to update the appropriate part of the number you are creating for your prefix.

+**When you finish scanning, check the scanner to confirm that no documents or photos are left on the scanner bed.**
 ------------

 {:#images}